 A study of over 700 nurses showed that those with the highest trans fat intake had blood levels of CRP that were 73% higher on average than those with the lowest intake .

 Elevated CRP has been associated with vitamin D deficiency in city-dwelling seniors .

 The same may apply to adults as well.
 In sub-Saharan Africans, vitamin A-deficient people were at a much greater risk of high CRP .

 People with high blood leptin and CRP are more likely to gain too much weight.
 Even when leptin is given to people as a medication, it increases blood CRP levels .

-On the other hand, CRP can bind leptin in the blood.
-Therefore, high CRP levels can restrict leptin and cause leptin deficiency in the hypothalamus which, in turn, makes losing weight and fighting off infections a struggle .
+On the other hand, studies suggest that CRP can bind leptin in the blood.
+Therefore, high CRP levels may restrict leptin and cause leptin deficiency in the hypothalamus which, in turn, makes losing weight and fighting off infections a struggle .

-These cytokines can be produced in response to steroid hormones, thrombin, other cytokines, UV-light, neuropeptides, and bacteria .
+These cytokines can be produced in response to bacterial infection, tissue damage, inflammatory disease, UV-light, etc. .

 In fact, CRP’s main function is to increase in response to infection and to help remove microbes and abnormal cells from the body.
 Read more about health conditions associated with high CRP here.